sakshamgarg/nutrient-calculator/README.md

-# nutrient_calculator
+# Nutrient Calculator

-A new Flutter project with flash screen
+A flutter project for  3D image reconstruction of a meal & its contents thereby giving users its nutritional value.

 ## Getting Started